 701.3.1 Special conditions.
-In buildings containing combustion appliances, equipment or fireplaces not equipped with forced or induced draft or separated from the habitable area, where an individual exhaust appliance exceeds 350 cubic feet per minute (cfm) (165.2 L/s), make-up air of sufficient quantity to equal that being exhausted shall be supplied to the area being ventilated.
-In such cases, the minimum size make-up air duct shall be 6 inches (152 mm) in diameter or equivalent area.
+In buildings containing combustion appliances, equipment or fireplaces not equipped with forced or induced draft or separated from the habitable area, where an individual exhaust appliance exceeds 350 cfm (165.2 L/s), makeup air of sufficient quantity to equal that being exhausted shall be supplied to the area being ventilated.
+In such cases, the minimum size makeup air duct shall be 6 inches (152 mm) in diameter or equivalent area.